 How do you work with clients?
 Is there touching?

 Sessions are individualized depending on what the person or couple needs.
 These days I mostly teach groups.
 Both in sessions and workshops there is no sexually explicit touching, no nudity and strict rules to ensure safety and maximum freedom in applying the techniques used.
 All the practices I teach are energetic in nature and can be done fully clothed.
 In personal sessions I might give the couple homework and assignments.
-In workshops I teach how to create intimacy and how to revive or increase sexual chemistry.
+In workshops I teach how to create intimacy and how to revive or increase a couple’s sexual chemistry.

 Do people come to you to experience more pleasure?
 Or do they come to you because they’re not experiencing any pleasure at all?